rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 * `NodeExecutor` - executes a command on a node
 * `FileCopier` - copies a file to a node

+## Provider Lifecycle

+Provider classes are instantiated when needed by the Framework object, and the instance is retained within the Service for future reuse.
+The Framework object may exist across multiple executions, and the provider instance may be reused.

+Provider instances may also be used by multiple threads.

+Your provider class should not use any instance fields and should be careful not to use un-threadsafe operations.

 ### Node Executor Providers